 Be responsible for correspondence with SRA members relating to their attendance at Assembly meetings as it relates to absenteeism;

-Uphold and interpret the MSU Constitution, bylaws, and policies;
+Uphold and interpret the MSU Constitution, Bylaws, and policies;

-Receive the constitutions of all clubs seeking MSU recognition and verify, in consultation with the Clubs Administrator, that all applications satisfy the MSU Constitution, bylaws, and policies;
+Remain impartial to external and internal pressures in their duties.

 Notify all organizations and individuals of their observer status on the SRA and circulate a list of members and observer names to all SRA members and observers by September 30;

-Advise the SRA when a policy statement is up for review, prior to the expiry date;
+Advise the SRA when an advocacy policy is up for review, prior to the expiry date as outlined in Bylaw 8;

-Sign employment contracts with each member of the Board of Directors;

-Participate in their initial transition and prepare an adequate transition for their successor.
+Participate in their initial transition and prepare an adequate transition for their successor;

-Without limiting the responsibilities of individual SRA members, review SRA minutes prior to their adoption to ensure accuracy and introduce appropriate amendments before the Assembly;
+Without limiting the responsibilities of individual SRA members:

+Review SRA minutes prior to their adoption to ensure accuracy; and

+Introduce appropriate amendments before the Assembly.

-7. Recall
+Recall